The Six Thatchers: Plot

-Sherlock deduces that 'Ammo' should be Amo, the Latin word for "I love", suggesting Lady Smallwood, whose codename is Love.
+Sherlock deduces that 'Ammo' should be Amo, the Latin word for "I love", which suggests Lady Smallwood, whose code name is Love.
 Questioned by Mycroft, Smallwood claims to be innocent.
-Sherlock meets Smallwood's secretary Vivian Norbury in the London Aquarium.
-Vivian confesses that she tipped the terrorists off in Georgia, using the code "Amo", thus eliminating the hostages and the 'A.G.R.A.' team.
-Her motive was killing the British ambassador, who had found out that Vivian had sold national secrets.
+Sherlock meets Smallwood's assistant Vivian Norbury in the London Aquarium.
+Vivian confesses that she tipped the terrorists off in Georgia, using the code "Amo", thus eliminating the hostages and the AGRA team.
+Her motive was killing the British ambassador, who found that she had sold national secrets.
 John, Mycroft and the police arrive, and Vivian shoots at Sherlock, but Mary jumps in the way, taking the bullet.
-Mary professes her love and gratitude for John and Sherlock, and dies.
+Mary professes her love and gratitude to John and Sherlock and dies.
 John, grief-stricken, blames Sherlock, who had vowed to protect Mary.

-In his home, Mycroft finds a sticky note reading "13th", and goes to "Sherrinford".
-Sherlock visits John's therapist but is unable to discuss his issue.
-Mrs. Hudson gives Sherlock a DVD, which is a posthumous message from Mary.
+In his home, Mycroft finds a sticky note reading "13th" and places a call to "Sherrinford".
+Sherlock visits John's therapist but is unable to open up to her.
+Mrs. Hudson gives Sherlock a DVD, which contains a posthumous message from Mary.
 In the video, Mary asks Sherlock to 'Save John Watson'.
-Sherlock attempts to visit John, but Molly informs Sherlock that John wishes for anyone's help but Sherlock's.
+Sherlock attempts to visit John, but Molly gives him a note from John and tells him that John would rather have anyone's help but Sherlock's.